The Community Youth Music Program of

 Welcome to the Community Youth Music Program at St. Paul’s L’Amoreaux.

 The aim of the youth music program is to support our church and community youth in service through music.
 The program makes possible chances for musical training, performance, friendship and travel, as well as opportunities to serve in the larger community.
-The original choral program has now expanded to include a string ensemble, a wind ensemble, a South Asian dance ensemble, and a children's choir, ages 4-7.
+The original choral program has now expanded to include a string ensemble, a wind ensemble, and a children's choir, ages 4-7.

 The program in session from September to June.
 They meet weekly on Saturday's from 4:00 - 6:00 p.m. for practice with our music director David McCartney.